AkerBP/deos-cognite-functions-template/README.md

 └── handler_data.env
 ```
 Here, `src` is the main "hub" for creating and deploying Cognite Functions, `tests` provides scripts for unit tests and UaT tests, and in `docs/development` you find detailed documentation of project development and deployment. `authentication-data.env` contains IDs for your tenant and the client to authenticate with, and `handler-data.env` holds variables that are agnostic to the Cognite Functions, for instance the dataset id.

+**Disclaimer:**  In this project we assume that the time series data residing in CDF is of high quality, in alignment with data from the source system, although we are aware that the compression rate of signals in the source system and CDF may differ, which may cause differences in the data from CDF and the source system when aggregating the signals.

 ## Getting started
 1. Clone the repository using git and move to the cloned directory